Last Updated on

 These are the services and supplies used for diagnosis and treatment of medical conditions within standard medical practice.
 Also included are medical equipment, such as wheelchairs, hospital beds, and oxygen equipment.

 This refers to health care that either prevents illness or detects it at the earliest stage possible for optimal treatment.
 In most cases, you will not have to pay anything for preventive services if your health care provider agrees to accept the payment amount Medicare approves for the service.

 Diagnostic tests included are MRIs, CT scans, EKGs, and X-rays.
 Covered screenings often include pap tests, HIV screening, glaucoma tests, hearing tests, diabetes screening, and colorectal cancer screenings.

 A licensed agent can help you determine if Part B fits your current needs.
 Connect directly with one of our agents to learn more with no obligation.

 Medicare Part B Costs

-For 2019, the Part B annual deductible is $185.
+For 2020, the Part B annual deductible is $198, an increase of $13 from the annual deductible.
 Once this deductible is met, you will pay 20% of the Medicare approved covered services.

-In most cases, the Part B monthly premium is $135.50 for new enrollees.
-However, if your income exceeds $85,000 (or $170,000 for married couples), then your monthly premium will cost more.
+In most cases, the Part B monthly premium is $144.60 for 2020, an increase of $9.10 from $135.50 in 2019.
+However, if your income exceeds $87,000 (or $174,000 for married couples), then your monthly premium will cost more.
 Medicare uses the modified adjusted gross income from your tax return of two years ago to calculate your monthly premium.

 If you need help enrolling into Medicare Part B, connect with one of our trusted agents to learn more We love assisting with your Medicare needs and ensuring that our clients make the best available choices.
 Prefer to speak by phone?
 We find it much easier.
 Give us a call today!